yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

+### New in version 1.1.5
+- Fix a silent installation issue (occurs only with the Ansible playbook version)

 ### New in version 1.1.4
 - Add numa balancing support
 - Add transparent_huepages=none in boot parameters using grubby